 - Add the flour mixture a little at a time to the cheese mixture and stir.
 Once the dough comes away from the sides of the bowl, dust it with a little more flour and combine.
 You should have about 1/2 cup of flour remaining.
 You will use this for dusting the surface and the dough.

-- Dust a rolling surface (preferably a silicon mat) with some of the remaining flour.
+- Dust a rolling surface (preferably a silicone mat) with some of the remaining flour.
 Turn the dough out onto the surface, and slowly fold more flour into the dough.
 Be sure to keep your hands dusted with flour.
 Once the dough is no longer sticky and easy to mold, stop adding flour.
 You want to avoid it being dry.

 - Divide the dough into eight equal pieces and roll one into a 3/4-inch rope, about 12 to 14 inches long.
 Cut the rope into 3/4-inch wide pieces and set aside.

 - Hold a fork with the tongs pointing away from you.
 Lay one of the pieces of dough on the tongs with the cut sides on the left and right sides.
 Press the dough onto the tongs of the fork so that it covers all of the tongs.
 You want about 1/4-inch to be above the tongs.
 Using that 1/4-inch of dough, push it up, away from the fork, to begin rolling the dough.
 Then gently grab the sides of the dough and continue to roll it off of the fork.
-You will see the grooves the tong made which creates a nice design.
+You will see the grooves the tong made which creates a nice design and holds more sauce.
 Transfer rolled pieces of dough onto a parchment-lined baking sheet.
 Continue rolling ropes and gnocchi with the remaining pieces of dough.
 At this point you may freeze the gnocchi while on the baking sheet and then transfer to individual resealable storage bags, or store them directly in the refrigerator to boil within 24 hours.

 - To Cook the Gnocchi: Bring a large pot of water to a boil.
 Add non-frozen gnocchi and cook at a low boil for about 9 minutes.
 Drain using a colander and serve immediately topped with your favorite sauce, Authentic Spaghetti Sauce or the sauce used in my Gourmet Gluten Free Scalloped Potatoes.